learn-co-curriculum/precollege-intro-software-engineering-track/day-04/lectures/loops/LECTURE.md

 ## Motivation
 Looping gives an app a lot of power and flexibility.
-If we had to manually go through and manipulate every element one-by-one that would be repetetive.
+If we had to manually go through and manipulate every element one-by-one that would be repetitive.

  What if I told you, you already know one of the most complex loops there is?
 Can anyone name something that goes through a collection of items one at a time.
 That's right the .each method is just a loop with a set number of cycles equal to the amount of elements in the array.